nablarch/nablarch-document/en/application_framework/application_framework/libraries/log.rst

 An initialization message is output by this function to the log when each logger is initialized.
 If the initialization message is not required for the monitored log, etc, then support by creating a Writer that does not output the initialization message based on the Writer provided by this function.

-If the  :ref:`log_adaptor` is used for the purpose of unifying the logger with the Web application server or OSS product, this support is not necessary as initialization messages are not output.
+If the  :ref:`log_adaptor` is used for the purpose of unifying the logger with the web application server or OSS product, this support is not necessary as initialization messages are not output.

 The corresponding example shown below.